- Search The Registry

 - My Account

-It is named for Ella Baker, a twentieth-century Black activist and civil rights leader originally from Virginia and North Carolina.
+It is named for Ella Baker, a twentieth-century Black activist and Virginia and North Carolina civil rights leader.
 The Ella Baker Center works primarily through four initiatives to break cycles of urban violence and reinvest in urban centers.
-The organization calls for an end to recent decades of disinvestment in cities, excessive and sometimes racist policing, and over-incarceration in order to stop violence and hopelessness in poor urban communities and communities of color.
-The Ella Baker Center supports better schools, cleaner environment, and more opportunities for young people and working people.
+The organization calls for ending recent decades of disinvestment in cities, excessive and sometimes racist policing, and over-incarceration to stop violence and hopelessness in poor urban communities and communities of color.
+The Ella Baker Center supports better schools, a cleaner environment, and more opportunities for young people and working people.